Looking for a restaurant that offers a delicious meal with a side of history? Check out these long-running Fort Wayne favorites . . .

-In 1990, restored to its original luster, it was dubbed “Cindy’s Diner” and moved to its present location to the delight of nostalgia buffs and others who enjoy the excellent food and cheery atmosphere.
+In 1990, restored to its original luster, it was dubbed “Cindy’s Diner” and moved to its Harrison Street location to the delight of nostalgia buffs and others who enjoy the excellent food and cheery atmosphere.
 In 1997, the addition of the Murphy’s Dime Store donut machine adds to the nostalgia and memories of the “good old days” in downtown Fort Wayne.
 Some favorites from the locals include American Fries, Applesauce, Chef Salad, Chicken Strips, Cole Slaw, Cottage Cheese, French Fries, Onion Rings, Toss Salad, and Chili.
-LIKE Cindy’s Diner on Facebook at http://www.facebook.com/pages/Cindys-Diner/273842097420.
+In 2014, it moved to its current location at the corner of Maiden Lane and Berry Streets, making room for the Ash Brokerage Skyline Plaza.
+LIKE Cindy’s Diner on Facebook.
 Check it out!

 Paula’s On Main - 1732 West Main Street Fort Wayne, IN 46808 Phone: (260) 424-2300

 This two-story restaurant is housed in an old factory building, which makes for a great setting for a beautiful, upscale yet casual dining experience.
 In addition to the renowned fare, the service and the atmosphere can’t be beat.
 Attentive servers go out of their way to ensure a one-of-a-kind experience.
 Nautical themed decor adorns the walls, making guests feel like they’re at the lake.